illinois-cs241/illinois-cs241.github.io/index.md

 ## Academic Integrity

 CS 241 is considered a critical step in your ability to create useful programs for your later classes and beyond.
 Unfortunately for grading purposes, a minority of students submit code that was created by others.
-Cheating is taken very seriously in CS 241, and all cases of cheating will be brought to the University, your department, and your college.
+Cheating is taken very seriously, and all cases of cheating will be brought to the University, your department, and your college.
 You should understand how [academic integrity](https://wiki.cites.illinois.edu/wiki/display/undergradProg/Honor+Code) applies to Computer Science courses.

 __Rule of Thumb:__ If at any point you submit an assignment that does not reflect your understanding of the material, then you have probably cheated.